 As with all food additives, for an LNCS to be approved for use on the market, it must first undergo a thorough safety assessment by the competent food safety authority.
 At an international level, the responsibility of evaluating the safety of all additives, including LNCS, rests with the Joint Expert Scientific Committee on Food Additives (JECFA) of the United Nations Food & Agriculture Organization (FAO) and the World Health Organization (WHO).
-JECFA serves as an independent scientific committee which performs safety assessments and provides advice to the Codex Alimentarius, a body of the FAO-WHO, and the member countries of these organisations.
+JECFA serves as an independent global risk assessment body responsible for evaluating food additive safety and providing advice to the Codex Alimentarius, a body of the FAO-WHO, and the member countries of these organisations.

 Throughout the world, nations rely on regional or international governing bodies and expert scientific committees, such as JECFA, to evaluate the safety of food additives, or have their own regulatory bodies for food safety oversight.
 For example, many countries in Latin America approve the use of LNCS based on JECFA's safety assessment and the Codex Alimentarius provisions.
 In the US and in Europe, the safety assessment of all food additives is the responsibility of the Food and Drug Administration (FDA) and the European Food Safety Authority (EFSA), respectively.
-These regulatory bodies have consistently confirmed the safety of approved LNCS at current levels of use (Fitch et al, 2012; Magnuson et al, 2016; Serra-Majem et al, 2018).
+These regulatory bodies have consistently confirmed the safety of approved LNCS at current levels of use (Magnuson et al, 2016; Serra-Majem et al, 2018; Ashwell et al, 2020; Pavanello et al, 2023).